danielabar/meblog/src/markdown/cover-letter-writing-for-nerds.md

 > Design, develop, and ship major features using Ruby on Rails
 ```

-By quoting the job description, you’re explicitly showing the recruiter that you’ve read it thoroughly.
+By quoting the job description, you’re demonstrating that you’ve read it thoroughly.
 This small detail makes it clear that you’re taking the time to craft a personalized response, not just recycling the same generic letter.

 ### Tailor Your Response